 The Conservation Commission is responsible for implementing local, state, and federal wetland laws, managing conservation land, and engaging the public in conservation efforts.

-Commissioners serve a three year term and are required to attend bimonthly Conservation Commission meetings.
+Commissioners serve a three-year term and are required to attend bi-monthly Conservation Commission meetings.
 They are required to familiarize themselves with the state and local laws and regulations which they are tasked to administer.
-Commissioners must use sound critical thinking and judgement to render decisions which influence the environmental landscape of Framingham.
+Commissioners must use sound critical thinking and judgment to render decisions that influence the environmental landscape of Framingham.

 The Commission is extremely fortunate to have volunteer members with a diverse and valuable skill set.
 Members’ professional affiliations include storm-water engineering, botany, invasive species management, environmental law, geotechnical engineering, and chemical engineering.